 Durlynn Anema, PhD, is an author who has written over 15 books including biographies featuring women explorers of the early and mid twentieth century including, Harriet Chalmers Adams: Adventurer and Explorer; Louise Arner Boyd: Arctic Explorer; and Ynes Mexia: Botanist and Adventurer.
 Mexía is also featured in Anema’s latest biography, The Perfect Specimen: The 20th Century Renown Botanical Collector – Ynes Mexia.

 Ina Vandebroek, PhD, is the Matthew Calbraith Perry Associate Curator, and Caribbean Program Director at The New York Botanical Garden.
 She has conducted ethnobotanical research and outreach for 20 years, studying the relationships between plant diversity, traditional knowledge, and community livelihood and well-being, working in collaboration with indigenous and farming communities in Bolivia, the Dominican Republic, Jamaica, and New York City.
 Her research underscores the importance of plants for the preservation of cultural heritage.
 In New York City, Vandebroek uses the results of her research partnerships with Caribbean and Latino communities to develop training activities for medical students and health providers, to help promote culturally sensitive healthcare.
-Vandebroek is also an Adjunct Lecturer at the Yale School of Forestry and Environmental Sciences in New Haven, CT.
+Vandebroek is also an Adjunct Lecturer at the Yale School of Forestry and Environmental Sciences.

-IN HISTORY: 1872
+IN HISTORY - 1872

-Yellowstone became the first National Park in the world.
+Yellowstone became the first National Park

-Mexía moved to Mexico to help manage her father’s ranch.
+Mexía moved to Mexico

-Mexía became sole heir of her father’s estate.
+Mexía became sole heir of her father’s estate

-Mexía married Augustin de Reygadas and they ran the Tacubaya ranch together.
+Mexía married again, to Augustin de Reygadas

-Mexía separated from her second husband after he bankrupted her ranch.
+Mexía separated from her second husband

-Mexía joined the budding environmental movement.
+Mexía joined the budding environmental movement

 Mexía regained American citizenship

-Mexía continued her trip in Mexico by herself.
+Mexía continued her trip in Mexico by herself

-Mexía traveled to Alaska.
+Mexía traveled to Alaska

 Brazil and Peru Expedition

-Mexía’s expedition to South America.
+Mexía’s expedition to South America

-Mexía was diagnosed with lung cancer.
+Mexía was diagnosed with lung cancer

-Mexía Memorial Grove established at Montgomery Woods, CA.
+Mexía Memorial Grove established at Montgomery Woods, CA